oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-open-api/helidon-open-api.md

 (It's the last line, so it may be a bit hidden)

-This tells Helidon to ignore any paths it fined in the StatusResource and ConfigurationResource classes when generating the Open API document.
+This tells Helidon to ignore any paths it finds in the StatusResource and ConfigurationResource classes when generating the Open API document.

 <details><summary><b>Other configuration settings for OpenAPI</b></summary>
 The Helidon runtime supports a large number of configuration settings that can be used to control the generation of the OpenAPI document, this include the ability to packages as well as classes to include / exclude, or if you need finer grained control you can even define filter and model classes that chose exactly which paths will be included or removed.